petershin/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/migrating-search-configurations.md

 Skip this step if you do not have any specific Elasticsearch configurations or scripts to organize.
 ```

-In the project repository you [cloned previously](./matching-dxp-versions.md#clone-the-dxp-cloud-repository), navigate to the `search/configs/{ENV}/` folders (which correspond to your DXP Cloud environments), and put all of your Elasticsearch configuration files and shell scripts into the appropriate environment folders, following this pattern:
+In the project repository you [cloned previously](./matching-dxp-versions.md#clone-the-dxp-cloud-repository), navigate to the `search/configs/{ENV}/` folders (which correspond to your Liferay Cloud environments), and put all of your Elasticsearch configuration files and shell scripts into the appropriate environment folders, following this pattern:

 * Put Elasticsearch configuration files into `search/configs/{ENV}/config/`
 * Put all custom shell scripts into `search/configs/{ENV}/scripts/`